 Sharia law is different.
 Under Sharia law, lying is permitted when the ends justify the means.

-At trial, the government's key witness in support of its theory that Nick, Paul, Evan, and Dustin committed crimes in Nisur Square was Mr. Monem, an Iraqi police officer.
+At the 2014 joint trial, the government's key witness in support of its theory that Paul, Evan, and Dustin committed crimes in Nisur Square was Mr. Monem, an Iraqi police officer.
 Monem was the second witness the government called, and his testimony spanned several days.

 The problem, however, with Monem's trial testimony is that it was PERJURED.
 After the trial, in connection with the sentencing process, Monem voluntarily submitted a "victim impact statement."
 This statement is entirely inconsistent with his trial testimony in two very important respects.
-First, Monem's victim impact statement proves that the driver of the white Kia was alive after the shooting started, and therefore completely destroys the government's theory that Nick killed the driver in an unprovoked ambush attack with the first shots fired.
+First, Monem's victim impact statement proves that the driver of the white Kia was alive after the shooting started, and therefore completely destroys the government's theory that Nick killed the driver in an unprovoked ambush attack with the first shots fired and likewise destroys any argument that Dustin, Evan, and Paul somehow aided and abetted this alleged crime.
 Specifically, Monem describes, in vivid detail, the Kia's driver being alive after the shooting started and talking with the passenger (who we later learned was his mother) about whether they should flee the car:

 "I saw many things on that day.
 I saw a mother crying for her son, who was a doctor and she had a feeling that he would be killed.
 She was unable to move, and her son was trying to get her out of that damned car . . .
 The mother cried and hugged her son as she was telling him, ‘don’t go, don’t go, we will be killed.’
 The son was telling her ‘get out of the car, we’ll be killed’, she was hugging him and begging him not to go. . .
 I still hear that wom[a]n and her son’s voices until now."